Customer Commitment Statement

 The Electoral Commission will:

-- ensure that all requests for electoral information and/or advice from the Government, the Minister, MLAs and the Assembly are responded to fully and in a timely manner
+- ensure that all requests for electoral information and/or advice from the Government, the Minister, the Speaker, MLAs and the Assembly are responded to fully and in a timely manner

 - contribute to Assembly Committee proceedings as appropriate